Glücksburg Castle: Interiors

-The first floor is the actual living area; the ducal family's bedrooms and salons have been located here since it was built.
-The eastern rooms were originally assigned to the duke, the western rooms to his wife.
-However, this division was not maintained permanently.

-In the center of the floor is the richly furnished Red Hall (including paintings by Antoine Pesne).
-The room got its name from the red wallpaper it was once covered in.
-The 30 meter long, ten meter wide and four meter high hall extends over the entire floor area of the central building.
-The ornamentation of the vault is one of the earliest stucco works in Schleswig-Holstein.
-The room served as a salon and living room as well as a ballroom of the castle.
-It also served as a hallway, as four rooms lead off from it on each side of the Hall.
-Behind the corner rooms of the outer houses are the salons of the tower rooms.
-The Empress Tower and the Empress Salon are reminiscent of Auguste Viktoria.

 Second floor

 Not much is known about the use of the second floor at the time of construction, but it is believed that it was originally mainly used as a storage room and granary.
 This function resulted from the fact that in the time of John III, a tax in kind was quite common.
 The floor plan follows the floor below: the middle house is also dominated by a large hall, with four rooms and the tower rooms adjoining each side.
 From the 18th century onwards, the floor contained a few guest rooms.
 The so-called Margrave's Room is a reminder of Margrave Frederick Ernest, who served as governor of Schleswig-Holstein and temporarily lodged at Glücksburg.
 From 1857 the living quarters of the princes and princesses were set up on the upper floor.

 The middle White Hall lacks the vaulted ceiling of its "red" counterpart, which makes it appear larger and deeper.
 The hall is now less elaborately furnished, the most important decoration is a collection of tapestries from 1740.
 The White Hall was often used as a dining room and is now used for concert performances.